CTPSSTAFF/d3-map-change-demo/README.md

 # d3-map-change-demo
-Demo of mapping change over time using d3.js
+Demo of mapping change over time using d3.js: change in population density, by state, for each decade between 1790 and 2010.

 This demo requires the following external libraries:
   1. d3.js version 6.3.1, loaded from a CDN